There are two steps to screening:

 Eligibility Confirmation:

-Based on the results of the screening visit, the research team will determine whether you meet the trial criteria.
+Following your screening visit, our team will determine whether you meet the trial criteria.
 If eligible and there’s available space, you will be invited to participate in the trial.

 Screening Visit: Location Information